- Frequently Asked Questions

 PyPy tries to find new answers about ease of creation, flexibility, maintainability and speed trade-offs for language implementations.
 For further details see our goal and architecture document.

-The mostly likely stumbling block for any given project is support for extension modules.
+The most likely stumbling block for any given project is support for extension modules.
 PyPy supports a continually growing number of extension modules, but so far mostly only those found in the standard library.

 A module installed for CPython is not automatically available for PyPy — just like a module installed for CPython 2.6 is not automatically available for CPython 2.7 if you installed both.
 In other words, you need to install the module xyz specifically for PyPy.